yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 ## Main Takeaway

-The main purpose of this task was not just to process papers.
+The point of this task was not just to process papers.
 It was to build a workflow that makes decisions explicit, keeps coding traceable, and surfaces uncertainty early.

 For that reason, I treated literature screening and variable extraction as parts of a larger protocol-validation exercise.
-The end product is not simply a completed spreadsheet, but a framework that can support more reliable large-scale coding in future stages of the project.
+The end product is not simply a completed spreadsheet, but a framework that can support more reliable large-scale coding in later stages of the project.